rob-myers/npc-cli/docs/background.md

 # Background

-In my attempts to create a video game,
+When attempting to create a video game,
 I've always been drawn towards Non-Player Character behaviour.
-Films and books are non-interactive (the information flows in one way), whereas sports are interactive but only with other humans.
+Films and books are non-interactive: the information flows from creators to consumers.
+Sports are interactive, but only relative to particular constraints involving other humans.
 The fabrication of interactive characters distinguishes video games from other entertainment or creative works.

 🚧